piccolo-orm/piccolo_admin/docs/source/debugging/index.rst

 If Piccolo Admin encounters a ``500`` error, for example:

 * The database is unavailable
-* A table don't exist
+* A table doesn't exist

 Then Piccolo Admin will use Python's :meth:`exception logger <logging.Logger.exception>` to log the exception.
 If running the app via uvicorn, you will then see the